 It was a cold winter morning in North Florida.
 The gull’s broken wing dragged raggedly as it hobbled around the parking lot.
 Tourist trash yields a buffet of burger buns, cracker crumbs, broken potato chips.
 Yet my seagull was always too late to the party, pushed aside by stronger gulls.
 I watched for a while.
 Then I sighed and did what had to be done.

 I recruited another woman, rounded up a big cardboard box, speed dialed Wildlife Rescue to tell them we were coming (unless we got pecked to death) and began playing stoop tag with the gull.
 He fought us to the end, fixing me with one last, stink-eye stare as the warm, soft box closed gently around him.
 “I have a car.
 I’ll take him to the rescue station,” the other woman promised.
 “They’ll know what to do.”

 Seagulls still use my spread bars for a bidet.
 I don’t like them any better than I ever did.
 But I like myself a little better now.

-My favorite memories are from when I was a kid and went on backpacking trips to the Adirondack Mountains in Upstate New York with my dad and sister.
+My favorite memorable outdoors moments are Adirondack Mountains trips.
+When I was a kid, and went on backpacking trips to the Adirondack Mountains in Upstate New York with my dad and sister.
 We usually stayed in lean-to’s and it was cool to feel like you were completely outdoors but still protected.